-'''

-$ eximstats -html /var/log/exim4/mainlog.2.gz > exim.0720.html
+\$ eximstats -html /var/log/exim4/mainlog.2.gz > exim.0720.html eximon Part of the eximon4 package, eximon displays a simple graphical representation of the exim4 queue and log files.

-'''

 If you are not a member of the adm group, you must run the preceding command with root privileges.
 See the eximstats man page for more information.